saper/isoc-wp/readme.markdown

 =================

 **NOTE**:  Unfortunately this "Theme Updater" plugin does not work with WordPress 3.4.
-Therefore please ignore this section right now.
+Therefore **please ignore this section right now**.
 This section will be updated as soon as the Theme Updater plugin works again.

 This theme is designed so that you will receive "automatic update" notifications